Well & Septic Inspection

 - Pumping: Although it is not required that the septic tank be pumped prior to an inspection, pumping will provide the most accurate and comprehensive inspection.
 We need to see the septic tank before, during and after pumping.
 Therefore, we strongly suggest, the tank be pumped as a part of the inspection.
 If the septic system is from 1989 or older, then we must have the tank pumped as part of the inspection.
 If the tank is from 1990 or newer, pumping is not “required” but can be pumped if needed.

 - Inspection: In addition to inspecting the septic tank and pump tank for problems, our Inspectors will attempt to locate and inspect the drain-field area.
-This can help you have a thorough understanding of how and where the system is laid out.
+This can help give you a thorough understanding of how and where the system is laid out.

 - Assessment: We’ll help identify future needs and potential costs, and help educate you on the proper maintenance and function of your septic system.
 Once completed we will provide a written report.